 I certainly don’t consider myself the expert parent, y’all.
 (Personally, I don’t see how anyone can seriously claim to be one, since kids are all SO different.
 Just sayin’…)

-But based on my experience, let me throw out a few items for your consideration:
+But based on my experience, let me throw out a few thoughts about how to deal with teenagers for your consideration:

 First, it is important to remember WHY they are acting this way.

 Because when we remember to see things from their perspective, it can help us deal with their arrogance in a more understanding way.
 Their behavior stems from probably a crazy mixture of multiple reasons:

 - They are waking up to the world outside the family walls and realizing that it’s pretty big, bigger than what they’ve been exposed to up to now.
 One of the ways this can play out is that they can think their own family life is boring compared to everything OUT THERE.
 And they let us know that in no uncertain terms, don’t they?

 - They are realizing mom and dad are not infallible (more on that later).
 You’d think they would have figured that out before now; but surprisingly, they haven’t.
 LOL.